immersive-web/webxr-test-api/explainer.md

   void simulateVisibilityChange(XRVisibilityState);

   void setBoundsGeometry(sequence<FakeXRBoundsPoint> boundsCoodinates);
-  // Sets the transform from local (typically eye-level) viewerOrigin to the physical floor. void setLocalToFloorLevelTransform(FakeXRRigidTransformInit localToFloorTransform);
+  // Sets the transform from local (typically eye-level) viewerOrigin at initialization to the physical floor. void setLocalToFloorLevelTransform(FakeXRRigidTransformInit localToFloorTransform);

   // Indicates that the device can no longer identify the location of the physical floor.